 We wanted to ensure that all delegates have as much information as possible ahead of the conference to allow for planning and preparation, this guide was also designed to provide autistic delegates and speakers with as much sensory information as possible from an autistic perspective to allow for managing expectations and planning around known needs.
 This guide will 'walk' you through the ICC levels and the individual rooms that are being used for the conference, as well as giving key information on toilet facilities, lifts/stairs and transitioning between rooms.
-Information relating to registration is on page 8 - further information will be available closer to the time on the conference website.
+Information relating to registration is on page 3 and details about the location on page 8.
 On registration all delegates will receive a delegate book that also contains the programme along with their lanyard stating their name and job title (if given when booking).
 An explanation about terminology The language we use is important because it embodies and can therefore help change attitudes towards autism.
 To reflect the findings of recent research, the National Autistic Society has begun to gradually increase the use of the term 'autistic' - particularly when talking about and to adults in that group.
-We will also use 'on the autism spectrum' as the default way of describing people on the autism spectrum.
+We will also use 'on the autism spectrum' as a way of describing people.
 Within this guide we will use the language that the ICC uses to describe rooms, facilities and floors of the building as this will reflect the wording on the signs in the building.
 Why did the National Autistic Society chose Birmingham ICC?